Here is your complete DIY travel guide to Mt Amuyao, one of the highest peaks in the Philippines!

 Preliminaries & Fees

 Upon reaching Barlig, tourists should first register at the Municipal Tourism Office (MTO) of Barlig and pay 25 pesos each.
 A guide is also required for every five tourists.
-The fee per guide is 1,500 pesos for a day.
+The fee per guide is 2,000 pesos for a day hike.
+For an overnight trek, the fee is 2,500 pesos.

-If an overnight is preferred, the guide fee is 2000 pesos.
-For every excess in the pack, 100 pesos is required.
+For every excess in the pack, 300 pesos is required.
 Mt Amuyao is part of barangay Macalana.
 Thus, it also collects an environmental fee of 50 pesos per person.

 Summary of Mt Amuyao Fees: